KutsynAndrey/2018_data_science_bowl_competition/README.md

 * **competition's data link: https://www.kaggle.com/c/data-science-bowl-2018/data**

 ## Solution
 <p>The task was to create model for image segmentation on 2018 Data Science Bowl competition.
-During EDA it was noticed, that data has 3 fairly different classes that can be clustered using K-means cluster algorithm.
+During EDA it was noticed, that data has 3 fairly different classes that can be clustered using K-means algorithm.
 The clusters also have obvious imbalance in numbers of objects that can be a problem.
 One way to solve that can be returning balance to data using data augmentation techniques.<p>

 <p> Also there was one image with incorrect mask, that should be erased from dataset <p>